 Moving your face or jaw while you’re brushing your teeth can be helpful as it allows you to reach parts of your teeth that otherwise might be difficult to access.
 However, if done incorrectly it can turn into a hindrance.
 For instance, one common problem when moving your face as your brush is doing so constantly, which can lead to uneven brushing.
 However, if you practice focusing on brushing each area of your mouth carefully, moving your mouth can ensure that you brush every tooth properly.

-Visit Your Dentist In San Marcos Tx
+Visit Your Dentist In San Marcos, Tx

-Your local family dentistry office in San Marcos TX can teach you the best brushing habits as well as provide professional teeth cleaning in San Marcos that will keep your smile healthy.
-Contact Carothers Family Dental today for more information.
+Your local family dentistry office in San Marcos, TX can teach you the best brushing habits as well as provide professional teeth cleaning, teeth whitening, professional cleaning, dental services, general dentistry, cosmetic dentistry, and even pediatric dentistry in San Marcos that will keep you and your families smiles healthy.
+Contact Carothers Family Dental today for more information about how to schedule a check up at out dental office in San Marcos, TX.